 Located along the Esterley Tibbetts Highway, the National Gallery and Education Centre’s 9,000sq ft home is a dynamic non-profit arts organisation.
-The NGCI facilitates a wide variety of local and international exhibitions throughout the year and is home to the national art collection.
+The NGCI facilitates a wide variety of local and international exhibitions throughout the year and is home to the growing national art collection.

 The gallery hosts a range of engaging events and art happenings throughout the year including lectures, workshops, film screenings and special events for members.

 The NGCI National Collection

 Loosely assembled by decade, the collection traces a historical and stylistic journey.
 Starting with the visionary markings of Miss Lassie, to the early work of realist painters who sought to capture “the islands time forgot”, on to the early 1990s when local art was influenced by the changing realities of the time and through to the multi-disciplinary contemporary art currently being created.
 These works tell the story of Caymanian art and provide the visual record of a growing country.

 NGCI hosts up to eight temporary exhibitions a year, including group shows, international exhibitions and works by established artists.

 Take a wander around the sculpture garden and enjoy a coffee break or lunch before purchasing a Cayman-produced memento from the Gallery Shop.